-3 Tenant MembersWho are recruited through an open selection process9 Independent MembersWho are recruited through an open selection process
+3 Tenant Members Who are recruited through an open selection process 9 Independent Members Who are recruited through an open selection process

-On 31st March 2022 the Board had 11 full members and 1 independent co-opted members.
-A cooptee may act in all respects as a Board member but they cannot take part in the deliberations nor vote on the election of officers of the organisation nor any matter directly affecting shareholders.
+On 31st March 2023 the Board had 10 full members, 1 independent co-opted member and 2 tenant co-opted members.
+A co-optee may act in all respects as a Board member but they cannot take part in the deliberations nor vote on the election of officers of the organisation nor any matter directly affecting shareholders.